labradorescence/fe-code-test/README.md

 * mobile-functionality is a top priority
 * given the time constraint, i'm presuming support for CSS3/HTML5
 * internationalization is a non-priority (for now)
+* i'm not installing React-Router and doing dynamic linking for the search results, although I'd probably want to at least consider that option in a production scenario, partially because of making sure that the links in this demo actually work, and partially to avoid tangling with the focus-management challenges that come with full-SPA builds in the allotted time frame.

 # Questions
 * what browsers and versions do we prioritize writing for/supporting?
 * are there any breakpoints to manage for other than "desktop" and "mobile"
 * what do we want to tell our users when there is no response to their search query? (is no answer a sufficient answer?)
 * are there any languages other than english that we expect to support?
+* i notice there isn't alt-text for some or all of the lede images -- how do we ensure this gap gets filled going forward?